 Infrastructure at MTDML

-Visual stimuli can be presented via a pressure-sensitive interactive 86" video screen and various VR glasses.
+Visual stimuli can be presented via a mobile pressure-sensitive interactive 86" video screen and various VR glasses.
 In addition to different headphones from Sennheiser and AKG, electrostatic headphones from STAX and a digitally controllable multi-channel system from Genelec (SAM-series) are available for auditory stimuli.

 The XR-Lab primarily focuses on research in the field of Acoustical Extended Reality (AXR), i.e. the use of virtual, augmented or mixed reality technologies in connection with acoustic (here: mainly music-related) research questions.